wp-plugins/hungryfeed/readme.txt

 = 3.
 I'm getting the error that wp-content/cache/ does not exist or is not writeable, what is wrong? =

 In order to use caching, you must have a folder in wp-content called "cache" which is writable by the web server.

+To do this, first reate an empty folder in /wp-content/ called "cache" if it does not already exist.
+Next set permissions of /wp-content/cache/ to 755 or 777 (as necessary on your particular server).
+Finally, open /wp.config.php and insert the following code anywhere below existing definitions: define('ENABLE_CACHE', TRUE);

-If you are not able to do this, you can optionally go to Settings->HungryFEED and set the Cache Duration to 0.
+If you are not able to do create this folder, you can optionally go to Settings->HungryFEED and set the Cache Duration to 0.
-It is strongly recommended that you do have this directory to enable caching, though, otherwise your site will make an HTTP request to the RSS content provider every time any visitor views it.
+However, it is strongly recommended that you do have this directory to enable caching because otherwise Wordpress will make a new request to the RSS content provider every time any visitor views your page.
 This makes your site slower because it has to retrive the RSS content every time.
 It could also be considered bad etiquette to continually hit your content provider's feed.

 = 4.
 How do I put double quotes into a feed url? =